2012–13 Aston Villa F.C. season: March

-Month summary

 Villa started March as they had ended February with defeat by one of the higher ranking sides, losing 0–1 to Manchester City at Villa Park.
 A Ciaran Clark slip in his own half eventually led to Carlos Tevez grabbing the winner for City.
 However, Villa then won back to back matches in the Premier League for the first time since May 2011, after beating two major relegation rivals in Reading and Queens Park Rangers.
 The Reading game marked the first time in the season that Villa had come from behind to win, eventually winning 1–2.
 They then managed to achieve this feat again when they defeated QPR who had led 0–1.
 The match eventually finished 3–2 to Villa, temporarily putting a six-point gap between themselves and the relegation zone.
 The next match, however, saw Villa's mini revival come to an end as they were defeated 1–2 by Liverpool at Villa Park, seeing them again slip into the relegation zone on goal difference.